Rudy Lai

 1 updates

-Emerson launched REVAMP advanced engineering software using AI and cloud computing to automate up to 70% of plant system modernization tasks, marking early AI adoption in industrial engineering.
+Emerson introduced REVAMP advanced software leveraging cloud computing and AI to automate up to 70% of system modernization processes, marking early steps in adopting AI-driven engineering software for plant modernization.